cognitedata/reveal/viewer/visual-tests/README.md

 It is also possible to programatically start a visual test from the blank root page (`https://localhost:8080`) with `window.render` method (f.ex. `window.render('Rendering.VisualTest')`).

 For packages in Reveal you might want to create an visual test entrypoint in a `yarn start` command.
-This can be done by simply specifying and passing environment variable to webpack in the command call.
+This can be done by simply specifying and passing environment variable to vite in the command call.

 An example script for a package.json would be something like this: